 A new episode of the #girlpower series

 The articles about inspirational women (here and here) gained much popularity and positive feedback.
-It of course makes me very happy but also motivates and inspires to give even more space here to great women who act despite fear, stereotypes and who build a better world for all of us.
+It, of course, makes me very happy but also motivates and inspires to give even more space here to great women who act despite fear, stereotypes and who build a better world for all of us.

 Therefore, I want to combine the topics of female role-models and the popularisation of diplomacy, the main purpose of this blog.
 This time I want to introduce you to a great number of great females who have been acknowledged by the Norwegian Nobel Committee and awarded the Nobel Peace Prize for their “outstanding contributions in peace” 13 times up to date.
 Lucky Thirteen!

-I am pretty sure you do not know each and every of these heroines.
+I am pretty sure you do not know each and every one of these heroines.
 They are worth your time, hands down.

 Bertha von Suttner from Austria-Hungary (1905) – “for writing “Lay Down Your Arms” and contributing to the creation of the Prize”.
 She can be named one of the founders of the peace, anti-war movement on a global level.
 Her book, originally titled “Die Waffen nieder” has been and remains inspirational for peace activists.
 She set up the Austrian Peace Society and worked across the borders, no matter the heavily male-dominated politics of the time.
 A very good friend of Alfred Nobel.
 She has for years corresponded with him and influenced the process of setting up the Nobel Peace Prize.

 Jane Addams from the United States (1931) – “for her social reform work and leading the Women’s International League for Peace and Freedom”.
 Jane Addams was also a lifelong, devoted peace and disarmament campaigner (she sometimes cooperated on the issue with Emily Greene Balch – see below).
 She also stood by children and demanded employers to stop using youngsters as industrial workers.
 During WW1 she organised and led a women’s international conference in the Hague.
 She also established the Hull House in Chicago – an institution helping immigrants, now a museum.
-The first woman with a honoris causa doctorate from Yale University.
+The first woman with an honoris causa doctorate from Yale University.

 Emily Greene Balch from the United States (1946) – “formerly Professor of History and Sociology, Honorary International President, Women’s International League for Peace and Freedom”.
 John Raleigh Mott, chairman of the International Missionary Council and the President of the World Alliance of Young Men’s Christian Associations was also awarded that year.
 Emily Greene Balch had been engaged in disarmament and peace activism for years and sometimes was perceived as a radical (she campaigned broadly i.e. against the involvement of the U.S. in WW1).
 Her lifelong social activism on behalf of women, minorities, workers and immigrants brought her the Nobel Peace Prize though.